Zheneq/EvoS/docs/knowledge-base/12-design-assessment.md

 - `LobbyServerProtocol` (2,896 lines, ~75 handlers): store purchases, friends, groups, draft, telemetry, chat — all as methods on a websocket connection.
 Domain logic is unreachable without a socket, and the class is a merge-conflict magnet.
+  The `LobbyServerProtocolBase` split is nominal: `LobbyServerProtocol` is its only subclass, the base is not abstract, all its state fields are public, and it mixes transport plumbing (serialization, proxy patching) with domain logic (`SendLobbyServerReadyNotification` composes the login state dump, fetches GitHub patch notes over HTTP, reads MOTD from the DB).
+The real transport abstraction is `WebSocketBehaviorBase<TMessage>`; the middle layer earns nothing.
 - `Game` (1,699 lines): team assembly, bot filling, character validation, ranked draft state machine, dodge penalties, queue-priority compensation, result finalization, Discord/Elo/TrustWar integration.